Find out more information

 The following individuals have been appointed Members of Glas Cymru Holdings Cyfyngedig.
 In addition the ten directors of the Company are also Members of Glas Cymru Holdings Cyfyngedig.

 Alex is a freelance consultant, researcher, and policy adviser specialising in co-operatives, charities and social enterprises.
 He is a Member of the Institute of Economic Development (IED) and works to their Code of Practice.
-Alex is Chair of Cardiff YMCA Housing Association, Co-operatives and Mutuals Wales, and Development Co-operative Ltd. He is also a Board Member of Co-operatives UK, a founder Member of the consultancy.coop, a Fellow of the IWA, and a Member of the Bevan Foundation.
+Alex is Chair of Cardiff YMCA Housing Association, Co-operatives and Mutuals Wales, and Development Co-operative Ltd. He is also a founder Member of the consultancy.coop, a Fellow of the IWA, and a Member of the Bevan Foundation.

 Kate took up her appointment as the Chief Executive of HIW in January 2013.
 Previously Kate was the Welsh Government’s Chief Statistician and Head of Knowledge and Analytical Services.
 She spent a significant part of her early career working for the Audit Commission/District Audit Wales, conducting reviews of local government and health services throughout Wales and the West of England.
 Kate was also responsible for setting up the Local Government Data Unit in 2001.